 Despite being part of the main cast and appearing in many key scenes together, the characters Helen (Sarah Michelle Gellar) and Ray (Freddie Prinze Jr.) only speak to each other twice (Ray - "How do you know that?"
 Helen - "Missy, said there was a friend named Billy Blue)" (at around 1h 2 mins) and (Ray - "No, it's not, it's true" Helen "Yeah, I don't think so, Ray") (at around 10 mins).
 In real life, the two later fall in love and marry.

-The set relocated from North Carolina to California for scene where the 4 teenagers run over the man.
+The set relocated from North Carolina to California for the scene where the four teenagers run over the man.
 Producer Erik Feig said that North Carolina was the flattest state and they needed a more 'curvy' and 'dangerous looking' road.

 The original trailer for the movie described Kevin Williamson and the movie as "from the creator of Scream (1996)".
 Miramax, owners of the "Scream" franchise successfully sued Columbia Pictures for "false advertising" and the phrase was removed.

 Jennifer Love Hewitt had just appeared along former Scream Queen Jamie Lee Curtis in House Arrest (1997) prior to filming this movie and was surprised to see she was also filming a movie in North Carolina at the same time.
 Jennifer said Jamie came over to the soundstage to wish her luck on her first horror film and would come over every day after that to give her a hug.

 The scene where Helen (Sarah Michelle Gellar) escapes from the cop car mirrors a similar scene in Scream 2 (1997) with Sidney and Hallie.
 Sarah Michelle Gellar plays the sorority girl Cici in said film.

 The trivia items below may give away important plot points.